domino4com/CWS/README.md

 | :white_check_mark:            | IO4  | T0|
 | :negative_squared_cross_mark: | IO14 | T6|
 | :robot:                       | IO33 | T8|
-#### Push Buttons - V2+
+#### Push Buttons
 | Symbol | GPIO | Function |
 |:-----------------------------:|:----:|:--:|
 | &#x25B6;                 | IO0 | Program |
 | &#x21BB;              | n/a | Reset |

-#### The V2+ buttons have special usage:
+#### Special buttons usage:
 - Instead of power cycle your circuit in order to restart your program, you can click the &#x21BB; button.
-- By holding down &#x25B6; and clicking &#x21BB;, you can force the ESP32S3 into PROGRAM mode.
+- By holding down &#x25B6; and clicking &#x21BB;, you can force the ESP32S2 into PROGRAM mode.
 If you feel you have any issues programming the core, then try this.
 The <font color="#f00">&#x2600;</font> will illuminate permanently.
 You have to manually reset the core once programmed, by clicking &#x21BB;.
-- You can install a UF2 Bootloaded by visiting https://apps.maxiq.space
+- You can install a UF2 Bootloaded by visiting https://apps.springbot.co.za
 - If you use the UF2 Bootloaded to install a UF2 prepared application, then double-click on &#x21BB;.
 The <font color="#f00">&#x2600;</font> will pulse.
-- The CWS V2+ core comes preloaded with the UF2 bootloader.
+- The Springbot comes preloaded with the UF2 bootloader.
 If you program the core using Arduino, you will overwrite the bootloaded.
-Simply follow the instructions on https://apps.maxiq.space to re-install the bootloader.
+Simply follow the instructions on https://apps.springbot.co.za to re-install the bootloader.

 ### LEDs
-#### V1
+#### Green
 | Postion | Color | GPIO | On when|
 |:-----------------------------|:----:|:--:|:--:
 |  Top |Red| IO25 | Low |